Description

 Minimum app version:2.10

 Type inline #tags in the note editor.
-View your tagged paragraphs and list items in an advanced search panel, or in a generated note.
+View your tagged paragraphs and tasks / TODOs in an advanced search panel, or in a generated note.
 Convert inline and Obsidian tags into Joplin tags, and vice versa.

 Features